A stay at Northcote hotel

 We were heading to the massive warehouse of wine that we’d visited the previous day that we discovered that the original home of D Byrne & Co on King Street was open, having been closed during Covid times due to space and social distancing.
 The shop, like the warehouse, manages to pack a vast amount of wine in, and also a fair amount of spirits too.
 There were several available to sample, and the lady behind the counter seemed more than happy to keep the spirits flowing, so we spent a happy half an hour trying what seemed like most of the available selection, before coming away very happy with our purchase.
 Definitely worth a visit if you’re looking for a special present for a serious wine or whisky drinker.

-A la carte dining at the Northcote
+A la carte dining at Northcote hotel

 As we were fortunate enough to be staying two nights at the Northcote, we were given the choice of the Gourmet Menu again on our second night, or venturing into the a la carte menu – a lovely choice to have.